fbpx

 CSE officially published the third iteration of the National Cyber Threat Assessment.
 The 2023-24 NCTA highlights the cyber threats facing individuals and organizations in Canada and how these threats will evolve in the coming years.
 The following are some key findings that have come out of the report this year:

 • The state-sponsored cyber programs of China, Russia, Iran, and North Korea continue to pose the most significant strategic threats to Canada.
-Other states can be risks as well to a lesser extent: e.g. India, Pakistan, and Saudi Arabia.
+Other states can also be risks to a lesser extent: e.g. India, Pakistan, and Saudi Arabia.

 • Nation states are increasingly willing and able to use misinformation, disinformation and malinformation (?)
 (MDM) to advance their geopolitical interests.